Package Handling

 Accurate Estimating Accounts for All the Details

 Although the word “estimate” might equate to “best guess” for some, in DCS’ estimating department we strive to be as accurate as possible.
-Because the pricing our team provides is presented to our customers in their project proposals, it could contribute to either a win or a loss of an automated material handling system project.
+Because the pricing our team provides is presented to our customers in their material handling system project proposals, it could contribute to either a win or a loss of an automated material handling system project.

 Further, when a contract is subsequently signed, our estimate becomes the budget and the foundation for the entire project’s successful execution — and ultimately a happy customer.
 That’s why we take exceptional care to deliver precise estimates.